pantheon-systems/documentation/source/content/guides/quickstart/04-workflow.md

 - **Status:** Check this page on a regular basis (especially before you go live the first time) to catch common problems and follow best-practice recommendations for site configuration.

-- **Database / Files** Workflow tools are provided to clone your database and files between environments with the click of a button.
+- **Database / Files:** Workflow tools are provided to clone your database and files between environments with the click of a button.

   - **Clone:** Clone the database and/or files from one environment to another.